TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing.rst

       }
    }

-The :php:`FilesProcessor` can slide up and down the rootline to collect images for FLUID templates.
-One usual feature is to use images attached to pages and use them up and down the page tree for header images in frontend.
+The :php:`FilesProcessor` can slide up the rootline to collect images for FLUID templates.
+One usual feature is to use images attached to pages and use them down the page tree for header images in the frontend.

 .. _GalleryProcessor: